Whatcom County, Washington: Geography

 Western Whatcom County is part of the Fraser Lowland, the plain of the Fraser River, most of which is in the Lower Mainland of British Columbia.

-At some periods in the past, one of the Fraser River's distributaries entered Bellingham Bay near Bellingham via what is now the mouth of the Nooksack River.
+At some periods in the past, one of the Fraser River's distributaries may have entered Bellingham Bay near Bellingham at or near the modern-day mouth of the Nooksack River.

 The remainder of Whatcom County is in the Cascade Range, including Mount Baker.

 In their foothills is Lake Whatcom, which is drained by Whatcom Creek into Bellingham Bay.

 A small part of the county, Point Roberts, about 5 sqmi, is an extension of the Tsawwassen Peninsula, which is bisected by the Canada–US border along the 49th parallel.
 The highest point in the county is the peak of the active volcano Mount Baker at 10778 ft above sea level.
 The lowest points are at sea level along the Salish Sea, an arm of the Pacific Ocean.